Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Illustrations on empirical data

-This application is based on data consisting of 18 open-domain pieces of classic English literature downloaded from the Gutenberg Corpus~\citep{Gutenberg} using the NLTK Python package~\citep{bird2009natural}.
+This example is based on data consisting of 18 open-domain pieces of classic English literature downloaded from the Gutenberg Corpus~\citep{Gutenberg} using the NLTK Python package~\citep{bird2009natural}.
 The goal is to count the frequencies of all {\it 2-grams}---consecutive pairs of English words.
-After basic pre-proccessing to remove punctuation and unusual words (only those in a relatively small dictionary of 25,487 common English words are retained), the number of 2-grams remaining in this data set is approximately 1,700,000 (the total number of all {\it possible} 2-grams within this dictionary is approximately 650,000,000).
+After basic pre-processing to remove punctuation and unusual words (only those in a relatively small dictionary of 25,487 common English words are retained), there are approximately 1,700,000 remaining 2-grams---the total number of all {\it possible} 2-grams within this dictionary is approximately 650,000,000.

 Note that such pre-processing does not remove very common words (such as ``the'', ``or'', etc.)~and it may sometimes lead to unnatural 2-grams whenever a relatively rare word is removed from an otherwise meaningful sentence (e.g., ``very uncommon for'' would become ``very for'').
 Therefore, our analysis is not fully realistic from a natural language processing perspective but it is computationally efficient and still informative regarding the performance of our uncertainty estimation method.
-With this setup, the same experiments are then carried out as in Section~\ref{sec:app-dna}, sketching 1,000,000 randomly sampled 2-grams and querying 10,000 independent 2-grams.
+With this setup, the same experiments are then carried out as in Section~\ref{sec:app-dna}, sketching 1,000,000 randomly sampled 2-grams with the CMS-CU and querying 10,000 independent 2-grams.
 As in the previous experiments, the 2-grams are processed in a random order to ensure exchangeability.